fusionpbx/fusionpbx-install.sh/README.md

 FusionPBX Install
 --------------------------------------
-A quick install guide for a FusionPBX install.
-It is recommended to start the install on a minimal install of the operating system.
+A quick install guide & scripts for installing FusionPBX.
+It is recommended to start with a minimal install of the operating system.
 Notes on further tweaking your configuration are at end of the file.

 ## Operating Systems
 ### Debian
 Debian 9 is the preferred operating system by the FreeSWITCH developers.
-It supports the latest video dependencies.
-If you want to do video mixing use Debian.
-Download Debian 9 Stretch from here https://cdimage.debian.org/cdimage/release/current-live/
+It supports the latest video dependencies and should be used if you want to do video mixing.
+Download Debian 9 Stretch at https://cdimage.debian.org/cdimage/release/current/

 ```sh
 wget -O - https://raw.githubusercontent.com/fusionpbx/fusionpbx-install.sh/master/debian/pre-install.sh | sh;